How to Improve Project Prioritization

 2. Planning in Silos

-When projects are planned by individual departments, priorities are determined in isolation from the overall vision of the organization
+When projects are planned by individual departments, priorities are determined in isolation from the overall vision of the organization.

-Projects are launched without considering how the work or deliverables will impact other areas of the business.
+Projects are launched without considering how the work or project deliverables will impact other areas of the business.

-In addition, resources are stretched across multiple, competing projects, answering to numerous managers.
+In addition, resources are stretched across multiple competing projects, answering to numerous managers.

 3. Poor Problem Definition